 That sounds like a lot!!!
 However, I don’t let myself get overwhelmed.
 I set up bright goals and I stay flexible about my routine.
 That means that if I miss Monday, then I’ll do it on the following Sunday.
 Most importantly, I don’t feel guilty if I skip a day.

 Change your hours if needed.
 I usually exercise in the evening but if I can’t, I’ll exercise in the morning.
 Also, if you cannot work out for 20 minutes, change it to 5/8 minutes.

-To set goals is essential to keep yourself motivated however whether you are a beginner or advanced, maybe you started off with unrealistic goals like 100 squats every day or one-hour workouts.
+Setting goals is essential to keep yourself motivated however whether you are a beginner or advanced, maybe you started off with unrealistic goals like 100 squats every day or one-hour workouts.
 Usually, you will hear “raise the barre” but I say to you “lower the barre” if needed.
 Rethink what you are able to accomplish at the moment.
 Examine yourself and move at your own pace.
 When you get discouraged, what is crucial is to keep going.

 As mentioned earlier, I set bright goals.
 It is a great way to increase your self-motivation.
-BRIGHT goals are: Specific; Realistic; Timely.
+BRIGHT goals are Specific; Realistic; Timely.